pelletiermaxime/laravel-template-docker-deployer/README.md

 ## Setup the project locally

 * Install Composer and Yarn globally on your system.
 Google it.
+* Add "~/.composer/vendor/bin" or "~/.config/composer/vendor/bin" (find where it is via `composer global config --list | grep bin-dir`
+) and "vendor/bin" to your $PATH.
 * Install the Composer and Yarn dependencies via the setup-deps task:

 ```bash